Israeli army says body of soldier found in West Bank

 The soldier was later identified as 19-year-old Dvir Sorek, from the West Bank settlement of Ofra.
 His remains were found near the military seminary where he studied in the West Bank.

+Rabbi Shlomo Wilk, head of the yeshiva where Sorek studied, told Israel Radio that the student had gone to Jerusalem to buy presents for the school’s faculty.
+Wilk said Sorek had called a friend and said he would return on time.

+“When he was late, we started to worry,” Wilk said.
+“Fairly quickly we understood that something wasn’t right and we got the police involved.”

-Israeli Prime Minister Benjamin Netanyahu issued a statement saying that security forces were “in pursuit now in order to capture the despicable terrorist and bring him to account.”
+Netanyahu issued a statement saying that security forces were “in pursuit now in order to capture the despicable terrorist and bring him to account.”

 Israeli President Reuven Rivlin offered his condolences and said the security forces were “pursuing the murderers and will not rest until we find them.”